Lana Crawford: Reception

-Bill Muehlenberg from Australian Family Association believed Lana's introduction and storyline was just an attempt to increase ratings.
+Bill Muehlenberg from the Australian Family Association believed Lana's introduction and storyline was just an attempt to increase ratings.
 A Sydney Star Observer reporter praised Lana's cousin, Sindi, for being sympathetic and reacting in a positive way when Lana came out to her.
 The reporter also praised Sky's reaction for being "more let's talk about it than get away from me, you lezzo freak", while adding that it seemed Neighbours had wanted Lana to be a "sympathetic gay character", which must have upset the Christian groups.
 Of Lana's storyline, a writer for AfterEllen stated, "The significance of this depiction was that it occurred in a relatively conservative, family-oriented show with a large child viewership, and all the major sympathetic characters were presented as supportive of Lana's sexuality, with the bullies being depicted as villains."

 In his book Neighbours: 20 years of Ramsay Street, Tony Johnston wrote, "Vilified by ultra-conservative groups and celebrated by the gay press, the kiss helped to redefine Neighbours as it entered its third decade."
 In July 2007, the Herald Sun asked readers to vote for their top ten Neighbours moments.
 Lana and Sky's kiss came in at number nine, and a reporter for the paper said "It's rare that Neighbours attracts the attention of the shock jocks around the country, but that's what happened when Sky Bishop, played by Stephanie McIntosh, gave Lana, played by Bridget Neval, a kiss.
 Sky was exploring her sexuality and the scene was one of the most talked about ever in the press.
 Lana left Erinsborough and Sky has gone on to be an unmarried mum".